openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ## Objective 4: Starting on an open loop

+As part of this objective you learn how to set tempory basal rates in AAPS and to verify if these basal rate changes are shown in AAPS and Nightscout.
+If your are not quite sure where to set basal rate changes please refer to [AAPS Screens - ACTIONS tab](../Getting-Started/Screenshots.md).
+Estimated time to complete this objective: 7 days.

-- Select Open Loop either from Preferences, or by pressing and holding the Loop button in top left of the home screen.
+- Activate "Open Loop" either from Preferences, or by long press the Loop icon in the top right of the OVERVIEW screen.
-- Work through the [Preferences](../Configuration/Preferences.md) to set up for you.
+- Work through the [Preferences](../Configuration/Preferences.md) to set it up for you.
-- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in AAPS that you have accepted them.
-Ensure this data shows in AAPS and Nightscout.
+- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them manually into your pump and confirm in AAPS that you have accepted them.
+Ensure this data is shown in AAPS and Nightscout.
 - Enable [temp targets](../Usage/temptarget.md) if necessary.
-Use hypo temp targets to prevent that the system will correct too strong because of a raising blood glucose after a hypo.
+Use HYPO temp targets to prevent the system from "overcorrecting" (correction is strong) following a hypo and a raise in blood glucose.

 ### Reduce number of notifications

-- To reduce the Number of decisions to be made while in Open Loop set wide target range like 90 - 150 mg/dl or 5,0 - 8,5 mmol/l.
+- To reduce the number of decisions to be made while in Open Loop set a wide target range like 90 - 150 mg/dl or 5.0 - 8.5 mmol/l.

-- You might even want to wider upper limit (or disable Open Loop) at night.
+- You might even want to widen the upper limit (or disable Open Loop) during the night.

-- In Preferences you can set a minimum percentage for suggestion of basal rate change.
+- You can set a minimum percentage (in "preferences") which needs to be exceeded before basal rate changes are suggested/displayed.

   ```{image} ../images/OpenLoop_MinimalRequestChange2.png
   :alt: Open Loop minimal request change
   ```

-- Also, you do not need to act every 5 minutes on all suggestions...
+- Good to know: You do not need to act on each and every suggestion ...

 ## Objective 5: Understanding your open loop, including its temp basal recommendations